Azure/acs-engine/docs/kubernetes/windows.md

 - Managing the cluster from your Windows machine
 - Deploying your first app on the cluster

 All of these steps can be done from any OS platform, so some sections are split out by Windows, Mac or Linux to provide the most relevant samples and scripts.
+If you have a Windows machine but want to use the Linux tools - no problem!
+Set up the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) and you can follow the Linux instructions on this page.

 > Note: Windows support for Kubernetes is still in beta and under **active development**.
 If you run into problems, please be sure to check the [Troubleshooting](windows-details.md#troubleshooting) page and [active Windows issues](https://github.com/azure/acs-engine/issues?&q=is:issue+is:open+label:windows) in this repo, then help us by filing new issues for things that aren't already covered.